Greenstand/Greenstand-Overview/Project-Overview/Tree-Token-Creation.md

 Greenstand is paying tree planters in local currency per token

 ### Current Opportunities
-This system doesn't account for:
+This system can account for:
 - Environmental Challenges
 - Special trees
 - Species diversity